Skip to main content

 • If you feel that there are other likely diagnoses for short stature, or if SHOX testing is negative, you may also wish to consider the tests listed below.

-• R452 Silver Russell syndrome and Temple syndrome: This should be considered if clinical features are strongly indicative of Silver-Russell syndrome or Temple syndrome.
+• R452 Silver Russell Syndrome and Temple Syndrome: This should be considered if clinical features are strongly indicative of Silver-Russell syndrome or Temple syndrome.

 • R159 Pituitary hormone deficiency: This should be considered if more than one pituitary hormone is deficient.

 • R104 Skeletal dysplasia: This should be considered if clinical features are indicative of a likely monogenic skeletal dysplasia.
-See Child with suspected skeletal dysplasia.
+See Presentation: Child with suspected skeletal dysplasia.

 • R28 Congenital malformation and dysmorphism syndromes – microarray only, or R27 Paediatric disorders: These should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes.
 R27 is a whole genome sequencing (WGS) ‘super-panel’ (a panel comprised of several different constituent panels forming one large panel).
+For R28 where possible, the chromosomal disorder suspected should be specified on the test request form.

 • For tests that are undertaken using WGS, including R104 and R27, you will need to: